I was born in the summer of '79, and six weeks later experienced my first intercontinental plane ride. I've been hooked on travel ever since.

 If you want to know more about me and my art, check out my FAQ where you'll find answers to tons of questions I've been asked over the years.

-If you want to keep up with my latest art and activities, you can visit my blog, follow me on Facebook, or my new Instagram and/or Tumblr profiles, where I post my art as well as images from my travels and daily life.
+If you want to keep up with my latest art and activities, you can follow me on Facebook or Instagram, where I post about my art.
+I also have a personal Facebook page and personal Instagram where I post images from my travels and daily life.